Promotion and Tenure Procedures, Department of French, Francophone and Italian Studies

 Intermediate Review

-The candidate may submit a written response to a negative recommendation by the Department of French and Italian, or to a final rating of teaching, research, or service below the level of “good” included in the evaluation section of the recommendation.
+The candidate may submit a written response to a negative recommendation by the Department of French, Francophone and Italian Studies, or to a final rating of teaching, research, or service below the level of “good” included in the evaluation section of the recommendation.
 The written response is sent separately by the candidate to CCAPT.

-A request for information by CCAPT and/or UCPT shall be sent to the Department of French and Italian chair who shall immediately provide a copy to the candidate and inform the DCPT.
-The chair and/or committee shall prepare the Department of French and Italian’s response in accordance with the initial review procedures.
+A request for information by CCAPT and/or UCPT shall be sent to the Department of French, Francophone and Italian Studies chair who shall immediately provide a copy to the candidate and inform the DCPT.
+The chair and/or committee shall prepare the Department of French, Francophone and Italian Studies' response in accordance with the initial review procedures.

-The candidate shall be afforded an opportunity to participate in the preparation of the Department of French and Italian’s response and/or to submit his/her own documentation or comment to the CCAPT and/or UCPT as applicable.
+The candidate shall be afforded an opportunity to participate in the preparation of the Department of French, Francophone and Italian Studies' response and/or to submit their own documentation or comment to the CCAPT and/or UCPT as applicable.

 University of Kansas